If We Don’t, Who Will?

 Blending sculptural, technical, and performative approaches, If We Don’t, Who Will? is framed as the introductory chapter of an evolving series of planned works by Dinkins entitled The Stories We Tell Our Machines.
 The project challenges the conventions of AI by centering the culture, craft, and the well-being of historically underrepresented communities within the global majority.
 Guided by the artist’s belief that a more equitable and just AI is possible, If We Don’t, Who Will? encourages us to build care-filled relationships with machine intelligences, demonstrating that care is at the core of our humanity.

-If We Don’t, Who Will? will be installed on the plaza at 300 Ashland Place in Downtown Brooklyn’s BAM Cultural District from June 26-September 28, 2025.
+If We Don’t, Who Will? will be installed on the plaza at 300 Ashland Place in the Downtown Brooklyn Cultural District from June 26-September 28, 2025.
 Designed in collaboration with renowned architects LOT-EK, the laboratory is housed in an upcycled shipping container, transforming the space into an interactive site for storytelling and exploration.
 Neighbors, community members, and passersby will be invited to contribute to a growing dataset of stories that reflect the vast diversity of human experience.
 The Stories We Tell Our Machines will evolve over the coming year across a variety of venues and taking a multitude of forms including DNA printing, community events, and an interactive app.

 Stephanie Dinkins